neurobionics/opensourceleg/docs/tutorials/compiled_control.rst

     )

 ..
 Note::

-    The wrapper takes arguments for the names of initialization and cleanup functions.
-    If your library proivdes these, add them here to be called upon loading and cleanup, respectively.
+    If your library provides initialization and cleanup functions, they will be called upon loading and cleanup, respectively.
-    If your library does not need these functions, the default argument is `None`.
+    If your library does not need these functions, pass the default argument of `None`.

 Our library uses a `Vector3D` structure, which we need to define so that the python code can pass the data to the library in the right format.
 Every structure is built using basic types from ``my_linalg.types``,